 Q. What are the deadlines to apply and receive aid?

 Submit the FAFSA by the UW Colleges priority date of February 1 preceding each award year in order for you to be considered for all available financial aid.
 More information can be found on the Eligibility and Deadlines page.

 Q. What is a Student Aid Report (SAR)?

 The Student Aid Report (SAR) is a record of the information you provided on the Free Application for Federal Student Aid (FAFSA).
 It will be emailed to you after your FAFSA has been processed.
 You should review this information carefully for accuracy.
 If you find incorrect information or you originally used estimated information and need to report actual figures, make your updates online via the FAFSA correction process.

 Q. What is financial need and how is it determined?

-Q. How can I be considered Independent?
+Q. How can I be considered Independent when completing the FAFSA?

 Q. What is the Verification process?

 Annually, the U.S. Department of Education selects approximately 30% of students who complete the Free Application for Federal Student Aid (FAFSA) for Verification.
 Verification is a process where the school confirms that the data reported on the FAFSA is accurate.
 Students will be informed by the U.S. Department of Education of their being selected for Verification and will receive notices from UW Colleges of the required Verification documents that must be submitted to the Student Financial Aid Office.
-For more information see the Verification page.
+For more information, see the Verification page.